vimalmenon/backend.completeautomate/README.md

   - [ ] Add playlist details to YouTube Video DB
   - [ ] Add one shot / few shot prompt examples for image and other generation tasks
   - [ ] Remove the deleted Videos
+  - [ ] Make a Webpage based on the post
 - [ ] GUI Enhancements (Top priority)
   - [ ] Improve the status of Video Page
   - [ ] View `Job` detail based on the Job